Foreign policy of the Kennedy administration: Congo Crisis

-Of all of the Africa-related issues confronting Kennedy upon assuming the presidency, none were handled very well.
 The Congo Crisis was the most pressing.
 According to White House aide Roger Hilsman, "history could have hardly devised a more baffling and frustrating test" for the administration than the situation in the Congo.
 The Republic of the Congo was given its independence from Belgian colonial rule on June 30, 1960, but quickly fell into chaos five days later when the army mutinied.
 On July 11, the breakaway State of Katanga under Moïse Tshombe declared independence from the Congo, followed the next month by South Kasai.
 Both had the support of the Belgian government.
 On July 13 the United Nations Security Council authorized the formation of the United Nations Operation in the Congo (known as ONUC) to help restore order in the country.
 The Eisenhower administration hoped to reach a diplomatic solution before the Soviet Union intervened.
 Attempts to exert influence on Congolese Prime Minister Patrice Lumumba failed, who alternatively brought in Soviet assistance to aid in suppressing the secessionist states.
 Plans were drawn up by the United States government to depose Lumumba, including an assassination plot.
 However, on September 5 the prime minister was dismissed by Congolese President Joseph Kasa-Vubu.
 Lumumba contested the action, and on September 14 Colonel Joseph Mobutu launched a coup which definitively removed him from power and ordered the Soviets to leave the country.
 On 27 November Lumumba fled the capital to form his own government in east with his deputy, Antoine Gizenga.
 With technical support from the United States and Belgium, Mobutu's troops managed to arrest him before he could succeed in reaching Stanleyville.
 On 17 January 1961 discipline at the army base where Lumumba was detained faltered and he was flown to Élisabethville, Katanga.
 Once there, he was brutally tortured at the hands of Tshombe and subsequently executed via firing squad.

 Kennedy and his incoming advisers were apparently unaware of the CIA's involvement in Lumumba's death.
 In fact, Kennedy wasn't even aware Lumumba had been killed until 13 February.
 He had been of the opinion that Lumumba, though not to resume power, was to be released from prison.
+Kennedy was informed of Lumumba's murder by United Nations ambassador Adlai Stevenson and according to Jacques Lowe who was with him at the time "his hand went to his head in utter despair, 'Oh, no,' I heard him groan".

 Deputy Assistant Secretary of State J. Wayne Fredericks of the Bureau of African Affairs, the Kennedy administration's leading specialist on Africa, played a major role in constructing American policy for the suppression of Katanga.

 On October 2, 1962 Kennedy signed United Nations bond issue bill to ensure American assistance in financing United Nations peacekeeping operations in the Congo and elsewhere.
 Around this time, the Kennedy Administration was making private attempts to convince Tshombe to reunite the breakaway Katanga that he led with the Congo, in advance of UN intervention.